What I’ve Been Up To

 Why This All Matters

-Everything I’ve learned from leading healthcare organizations, conducting research, and treating thousands of athletes has shaped The Injury Prevention Project.
+Everything I’ve learned from leading healthcare organizations, conducting research, treating thousands of athletes, and yes, running, has shaped The Injury Prevention Project.
 What started in 2020 has evolved into a comprehensive system—from PreventIQ (evidence-based programs athletes can follow independently) to intensive 1-on-1 coaching with the Healthy Athlete Project.
 The gap between treating injuries after they happen and preventing them in the first place is exactly what I’m working to close.

 I’m based in Massachusetts now, but work virtually with athletes anywhere.
 If we’ve worked together before or you know someone who could benefit from a systematic approach to injury prevention, I’d love to reconnect.